 Humber embraces the polytechnic model of education by combining education and training with business innovation through three Centres of Innovation.
 These centres are helping to solve real-world problems, accelerate new applications and prepare graduates to drive progress and performance in an era of unprecedented change.

 Humber has 124,411 sq. ft. of indoor space dedicated to applied research and expertise in the areas of:

-Humber is home to three Centres of Innovation:
+Humber is home to five Centres of Innovation:

 Learn more about Applied Research and Innovation at Humber

 Supporting the Next Generation of Leaders for Sustainable Infrastructure

 Polytechnic education is designed to respond to industry needs, ensuring graduates enter the labour market with both pragmatic skills and the confidence to hit the ground running.
 As industries grow and adapt to transformations in Canadian society, polytechnic education is doing so too, ensuring learners are ready for a dynamic labour market.

 Humber recently launched three new engineering programs to respond to Canada’s evolving physical and digital infrastructure needs.
 Engineering students can choose from three distinct programs that reflect the current industry climate: